Royal Canadian Mounted Police: Special constables (S/Cst.)

 Employees of the RCMP have varied duties depending on where they are deployed but are often given this designation because of the expertise they possess that needs to be applied in a certain area.
 For example, an Indigenous person might be appointed a special constable to assist regular members as they police an Indigenous community where English is not well understood, and where the special constable speaks the language well.

 They still perform this role today in many isolated northern communities and the RCMP has 122 special constables who are active, and they are drawn almost entirely from the same Indigenous communities that they serve.
 From the early years of policing in northern Canada, and well into the 1950s, local Indigenous people were hired by the RCMP as special constables and were employed as guides to obtain and care for sled dog teams.
 Many of these former special constables still reside in the north to this day and are still involved in the regimental functions of the RCMP.
 Most pilots for RCMP aircraft, such as fixed-wing planes or helicopters, are special constables.

+Livestock Investigators

+Specialized Officers that conduct criminal investigations involving livestock such as fraudulant branding and cattle rustling.
+As of August 2026 there were four RCMP Livestock Investigators across Canada.